d-williams97/scrybe/src/documentation/scrybe-user-interface-description.md

 ## Typography

-- Type writer style font like in Supadata.ai - minimalist, high-contrast, and text-focused
+- Typewriter-like display for hero and headings, minimalist, high-contrast, and text-focused (inspired by [Supadata](https://supadata.ai/))

 ### Headings & UI